Someone like You (Adele song): Recording and composition

-Adele took these rudemntary lyrical and musical ideas to the recording session with Wilson, where the two sat around the piano to try out various melodies and lyrics.
+Adele took these rudimentary lyrical and musical ideas to the recording session with Wilson, where the two sat around the piano to try out various melodies and lyrics.
 They decided to keep the musical production sparse: "We just wrote it on the piano and then we recorded it when it was written.
 It wasn't sort of like recording it and listening to it thinking 'where can we go next?'
 It was really old school."
 During an interview with Billboard, Wilson stated that while writing the song, they wanted to make it as personal as possible.
 He added "We didn't try to make it open-ended so it could apply to 'anybody.'
 We tried to make it as personal as possible.
 She may not have had a melodic hook or a specific lyrical idea, but she always knew what she wanted to say.
 She definitely had a master plan."
 The song was recorded at Harmony Studios in West Hollywood, California with Wilson playing piano and Philip Allen as engineer.
 The mixing was done by Tom Elmhirst and Dan Parry while the mastering was finished by Tom Coyne.

 "[...]
 'Someone like You,' the stirring, somber closer in which Adele goes to visit a former love (with high hopes of a reconciliation), only to discover he has not only moved on with his life, but is in a much better place.
 And though she's heartbroken, she puts on a brave face, stubbornly proclaiming she'll find someone just like him, even if she knows that she never will.
 And that conclusion makes you ache not only because it's so daunting, but because it's so real.
 We've all felt that way, tried to trick ourselves into thinking that any other outcome was possible.
 In Adele's music, much like life, there are no happy endings."

 — – James Montgomery of MTV News talking about "Someone like You".